Jonitr0/WarnoModEditor/resources/markdown/Quickstart.md

 Welcome to WARNO mod editor (WME)!
-This guide will explain how you can create, generate and upload your first mod.
+This guide will explain the basics of this application.
+For more information on WARNO modding in general, please consult the *modding_manual.pdf* in the WARNO/Mods directory.

 ### Creating a new mod

 Open the "File" menu in the top-left corner and click "New Mod".
 You will be asked to enter a name.
 Once you confirm it, the mod will be created and loaded.
 You now see all files in the mod directory on the left side of the WME main window in the **Project Explorer**.
+On the right side, you have the **Tab Widget**.
+Like internet browsers or IDEs, WME uses a tab system: tools are represented by tabs that you can select by clicking them.
+You can also reorder tabs or even create new windows by dragging them.

 ### Editing files